mmabey/resume/README.md

 # Resume & CV Template/Example

+For the most up-to-date version of these instructions, go to https://bitbucket.org/mmabey/resume/overview.

 This template is based on the `resume.cls` class first created by [Trey Hunner](http://www.treyhunner.com/), then modified and posted on [LaTeX Templates](http://www.latextemplates.com/template/medium-length-professional-cv).
 Key modifications to the original template include: